Novgorod Theological Seminary: History

 In 1706, Metropolitan Job of Novgorod opened the Novgorod Greek-Slavonic School at his bishop's house and summoned the exiled Greek scholars brothers Joannicius and Sophronius Likhud, whom he met while living in Moscow, to lead it.
 At the expense of the funds of the St. Sophia Cathedral, he organized the construction of a two-story building for the school; the students, who numbered up to 153 people, were kept at the expense of the metropolitan, who put his book collection at their disposal.
 The Novgorod school was an attempt to create an Orthodox educational institution based on the patristic tradition, and not intended for scholastic disputes.
 Latin was not taught here at all.
 With the appointment of Theophan Prokopovich as archbishop in Novgorod, these Novgorod schools were abolished.
 In the 1730s, a number of bishops' schools were transformed into seminaries as a result of the introduction of the Latin curriculum.
-The basis for the opening of a theological seminary in Veliky Novgorod was the decree of Empress Anna Ioannovna of September 21, 1738.
-The seminary was opened through the efforts of the Archbishop Ambrose (Yushkevich) of Novgorod.

 A document drawn up in the Holy Synod, apparently with the participation of Ambrose himself, approved by the Decree of Empress Anna Ioannovna of May 24, 1740, reads: grammar even to rhetoric, philosophy and theology...”.
 By decree of October 30 (November 10), 1740, Archbishop Ambrose determined to open a seminary in the Antoniev Monastery, closest to Novgorod.
 According to the staff, the activities of the Novgorod City Palace of Culture were regulated in detail from the very beginning and provided financially.
 7,859 rubles 37 kopecks per year were allocated for its maintenance, which far exceeded the financial support of other seminaries.
 According to the funds allocated for its maintenance, it left other seminaries far behind, that is, it was actually a higher educational institution, although it did not bear the name "academy".
 For example, in 1765, when the Novgorod Theological Seminary had a staffing of 8,285 rubles, the Moscow Theological Academy received 4,847 rubles, the Trinity Seminary - 4,901 rubles, and other seminaries - much less.
 Apart from the Novgorod Seminary, only the St. Petersburg Seminary had a staff salary.